mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-add-equality-testers.md

 # expect.addEqualityTesters

-Okay, so let’s talk about **`expect.addEqualityTesters`** in Vitest, and when you might use it—though, to be honest, you've probably never had the privilege of needing it... yet.
+Okay, so let’s talk about **`expect.addEqualityTesters`** in Vitest, and when you might use it—though, to be honest, you've probably never had the privilege of needing it… yet.

 ## What does it do?